guybrown78/marketplace-booking/API.md

-All the calls in these examples are tennanted.
-It will be worth having a quick think about the untennanted calls once these are agreed but as yet, there are no user stories for this.
+All the calls in these examples are tenanted.
+It will be worth having a quick think about the untenanted calls once these are agreed but as yet, there are no user stories for this.

 The API url examples are assumed as;